-Go for a ramble in the woods, a swim, or just lounge in the hammock at our peaceful, architect-designed modern retreat, Ursa Major!
+Go hiking, biking, snowshoeing, swimming, skiing, snowboarding, or just lounge in the hammock at our peaceful modern retreat, Ursa Major!
 We named it for the big bear medallion on the front and the fact that the night sky here is full of stars.
 Our art-filled home is a 10-minute walk from the Bear Valley Lodge (with a pool available to guests for a small fee) or beautiful, private Bear Lake, with its sandy beach, swimming platform, and rope swing.
+In the winter, you can ski down to the free shuttle to the resort, and ski down the backside of the mountain right up to our front door!

 Follow "Ursa Major Bear Valley" on Facebook for more photos